rishsingh07/documentations/WebApp/Tenants/Readme.md

 for example: (https://trees.salesforce.com/)

 > 1. How to become a tenant?
--> Please contact partner@plant-for-the-planet.org
+ Please contact partner@plant-for-the-planet.org

-Features provided to our Tenants.
+***Features provided to our Tenants.***

-- [x] Custom Domain
+- [x] *Custom Domain* - Tenant will be provided with a customised domain as per their requirements.

-- [ ] Custom Leaderboard Page (if necessary, please add link to designs)
+- [ ] *Custom Leaderboard Page* - A customised leaderboard is where one can view the number of trees planted by them as well as by other peers. (if necessary, please add link to designs)

-- [ ] Multiple Language (please list languages)
+- [ ] *Multiple Language* - A tenant can view their project as per their own regional language i.e: Germany, Spanish, English, Portuguese. (please list languages)

 - [ ] Tenant Description on the Leaderboard Page (If default template) and the tree target